McCarthy fails in marathon votes for speaker, House adjourns

 A speaker's contest last went multiple rounds in 1923.

-This year's deadlock was in stark contrast to the other side of the Capitol, where Senate Republican leader Mitch McConnell will officially become the chamber's longest-serving party leader in history.
+This year's Republican deadlock was in stark contrast to the other side of the Capitol, where Senate GOP leader Mitch McConnell will officially become the chamber's longest-serving party leader in history.
+Democrat Chuck Schumer of New York will remain majority leader.

 Credit: Alex Brandon